ymgyt/syndicationd/CONTRIBUTING.md

 | `ci`        | continuous Integration and delivery |
 | `refactor`  | refactoring                         |
 | `chore`     | catch all                           |

+Please use the scope without `synd` prefix from the crate name.
+For example, when making changes to `synd_term`, the commit message should be `feat(term): add new feature`.
+The commit will be used to generate the CHANGELOG for each crate.

+## For Maintainers

+For information about CI, please refer to [ci.md](/docs/ci.md).

+### Release Flow

+To perform a release, run `just <package> release (patch|minor|major) [--execute]`.
+For example, to release version v0.2.0 of `synd-api` when it is currently at version v0.1.0, you would run `just synd api release minor`.

+This task will be executed in dry-run mode, allowing you to review the CHANGELOG generation and replacement processing.
+Once you have confirmed that there are no issues, return the command with the `--execute` flag.

+This process will publish the package to crates.io and push the git tag.
+The git tag will trigger the release workflow, which will create a GitHub release.

 ## License